brunohs1993/Nanokappa/README.md

 - Facet 0 has an imposed temperature of 302 K;
 - Facet 3 has an imposed temperature of 298 K;
 - Facets 4 and 2 both have a roughness of 10 angstroms;
-- Facets 1 and 5 are not mentioned, hence they pick the last informed boundary condition, which is periodic.
-To complete, their connection needs to be informed to `--connect_facets`.
+- Facets 1 and 5 are not mentioned in `--bound_facets`, hence they pick the last informed boundary condition, which is periodic (`P`).
+To complete, their connection needs to be informed to `--connect_facets` (alternatively, in `--connect_pos`).

 The `periodic` BC can only be applied to facets that have vertices in the same relative position, and their normal must be parallel and pointing in opposite directions.
-This is of vital importance, since crystal orientation is relevant to the phonon properties: an interface between crystals of the same material but in different orientations (such as grain boundaries) _cannot_ be periodic.
-In this configuration, whenever a particle crosses a boundary (that is not with a fixed temperature or heat flux) it is transported to the same position as it entered on the opposite boundary, as the solid was composed by several cuboid domains side by side (hence, periodic).
+This is of vital importance, since crystal orientation is relevant to the phonon properties: an interface between crystals of the same material but in different orientations (such as grain boundaries) _cannot_ be considered periodic.
+In this configuration, whenever a particle crosses a boundary (that is not with a fixed temperature) it is transported to the same position as it entered on the opposite boundary, as the solid was composed by several cuboid domains side by side (hence, periodic).

 ### Subvolumes